grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 We rethought our deployment configuration.
 We used bigger master instances (m5.2xlarge) as well as much bigger task instances in lower numbers (r4.2xlarge) \- up to 100 of them.

 After a few weeks of initial deployment, we noticed our EMR clusters’ core nodes failed quite regularly.
 This prevented the Spark job from being submitted, and would often require a full cluster redeploymentto get the system healthy.
-The error in the job indicated an HDFS issue ([see error log below](#h.31ylir67bz7z)).In our case, HDFS is only used to store the job’s metadata,such as the libraries, the configurations, and the main scripts.
+The error in the job indicated an HDFS issue ([see error log below](#h.31ylir67bz7z)).
+In our case, HDFS is only used to store the job’s metadata, such as the libraries, the configurations, and the main scripts.
 YARN also uses HDFS to store the logs.

 We monitored the core nodes more closely and tried to replicate the issue by running an equal number of Spark jobs to the total number of jobs processed by failed clusters.
 In our test,we monitored the core node directly, meaning we connected tothe node and monitored it with tools such as iostat and iotop.